The Fluffiest Blueberry Lemon Cake You’ll Bake for Every Occasion

 Directions

-• Cream butter and sugar, then add eggs one by one.
-Mix in lemon zest, juice, and vanilla.
+• Add eggs one at a time, mixing after each.
+Stir in lemon zest, lemon juice, and vanilla.

 Latest Posts